Jacinto Argaya Goicoechea

-Jacinto Argaya Goicoechea (November 28, 1903 in Vera de Bidasoa, Navarra – March 12, 1993 in Valencia) was a Spanish-Basque prelate of the Catholic Church.
+Jacinto Argaya Goicoechea (28 November 1903 in Vera de Bidasoa, Navarra – 12 March 1993 in Valencia) was a Spanish-Basque prelate of the Catholic Church.

 Goicoechea was born in a very traditionalist and conservative family.
-During the Spanish Civil War, he was a stalwart against Communism.
-He was consecrated Auxiliary Bishop of Valencia on August 15, 1952.
+During the Spanish Civil War, he was a stalwart against Communism and campaigned on behalf of imprisoned priests.

+He was consecrated Auxiliary Bishop of Valencia on 15 August 1952.
 From 1952 he held the position of Titular Bishop of Geras.
-He was appointed Bishop of Mondoñedo-Ferrol on October 27, 1957, where he represented his Diocese at the Second Vatican Council.
+He was appointed Bishop of Mondoñedo-Ferrol on 27 October 1957, where he represented his Diocese at the Second Vatican Council.
 Due to the doctrines expressed at the Council he began to adopt very progressive ideals.
 He took part in every meeting of every session of the Council.